List of Harvard College freshman dormitories: Canaday Hall

-Completed in 1974, it is the newest dormitory in Harvard Yard.
-Seen from the air its seven buildings resemble a question mark.
-It is named after Ward M. Canaday, former president and major shareholder of the Willys, manufacturer of Jeeps during World War II.
+Completed in 1974, Canaday Hall is the newest dormitory in Harvard Yard.
+Seen from the air, its seven buildings resemble a question mark.
+It is named after Ward M. Canaday, former president and major shareholder of Willys, manufacturer of Jeeps during World War II.

 Canaday's construction immediately followed the 1969 student takeover of University Hall, and certain features of its design were meant to confound student organizing.

 There is a Muslim prayer space in the basement.

 Residents have included Jillian Dempsey, Alexander Fällström, Charles Lane, Eduardo Saverin, Esther Lofgren, Ben Mezrich, David Sacks, Mira Sorvino, and Paul Wylie.

 Grays Hall

-Opened in 1863, Grays became the College's first building with water taps in the basement.
+Opened in 1863, Grays became the college's first building with water taps in the basement.
 (Residents of other buildings in Harvard Yard had to haul water from pumps in the Yard.)

 Nicknamed "The Harvard Hilton", it is considered the most luxurious dormitory in the Yard.

 Past residents include Jeff Bingaman, Rosa Brooks, Charles Joseph Bonaparte, Michael Cohrs, Jeremy Doner, Ryan Fitzpatrick, Langdon Gilkey, Charles Grier Sellers, Swinburne Hale, Julie Hilden, Marcial Lichauco, Norman Mailer, Malia Obama, Natalie Portman, Joseph Ransohoff, Frank Rich, Mo Rocca, Joshua Sharfstein, Don Sweeney, John Weidman, and Michael Weishan.